RAY-Solutions/react-file-manager/README.md

   name: string;
   isDirectory: boolean;
   path: string;
-  updatedAt?: string; // Optional: Last update timestamp in ISO 8601 format size?: number; // Optional: File size in bytes (only applicable for files) };
+  displayName?: string; // Optional: Display name for the file or folder(Not recommended for files) updatedAt?: string; // Optional: Last update timestamp in ISO 8601 format size?: number; // Optional: File size in bytes (only applicable for files) };